Summer at Camp Orkila

 Camp Orkila hires on a rolling basis and will continue to accept applications until all positions are full.

-All applicants must submit an outdoor resume or log book to Taylor Ladd at tladd@seattlymca.org.
+All applicants must submit an outdoor resume or log book to orkilasummer@seattleymca.org.
 If you do not have an outdoor resume or logbook you can download this template.
 An outdoor resume or logbook is required.
 We are a novice friendly program and value all experience levels - from day hiking and short outdoor excursions to multi-week expeditions.
 Your interest and enthusiasm for working with teens in the outdoors is what counts the most!

 • kayaks pulled up on a beach